jeslaspravin/jeslaspravin.github.io/_posts/CranberryEngine/2024-03-03-Basic-Tokenizer.md

 ---
 ## Basic tokens parser

-The tokenizer that I am about to create will contained inside a parser helper class.
-This is the first version of general purpose tokenizer.
-It is created to allow parsing my custom text based config format.
-So first I will specify the semantics of the config language.
+The tokenizer I’m about to create will be contained within a parser helper class.
+This initial version serves as a general-purpose tokenizer and is designed to parse my custom text-based configuration format.
+Let’s start by specifying the semantics of the config language.

 ### CBE Config language

-The language takes inspiration from `JSON` but instead of having arrays and objects.
-This one will have only scopes semantically.
-However the data itself must allow storing arrays, it is achieved using `+` and `-`.
-The language also allows copying values from another scope it can be achieved by using evaluated assignment `:=` of any value, list indexing must be allowed when copying.
+The language draws inspiration from `JSON`, but instead of using arrays and objects, it focuses solely on scopes.
+These scopes carry semantic meaning within the configuration.
+Although the language doesn’t directly support arrays, it allows for array-like behavior by using `+` and `-` symbols.

+- Scopes and Semantics:
+  - Unlike `JSON`, which has arrays and objects, your language focuses solely on scopes.
+  - These scopes carry semantic meaning within your configuration.
+  - The absence of arrays and objects simplifies the structure.
+- Data Storage with Arrays:
+  - While the language doesn't directly support arrays, you've cleverly enabled array-like behavior using `+` and `-`.
+  - This allows for efficient storage of data, even though the language doesn't explicitly define arrays.
+- Copying Values:
+  - The ability to copy values from one scope to another is a powerful feature.
+  - You achieve this through evaluated assignment (`:=`).
+  - It's like creating references or aliases to existing data.
+- Path Separators:
-There is also another difference instead of using `.` separator for scopes, This language will use `/` like path separator.
+  - Instead of the common `.` separator for scopes, your language opts for `/`.
+  - This choice aligns with path-like semantics, making it intuitive for users.

 Example